 MLAC is governed by an 11-member Board of Directors, 10 of whom are appointed by the Supreme Judicial Court.
 The 11th is the Chief Justice for Administration and Management of the Trial Court or that Justice’s designee.

-Mala Rafik was appointed to the board in 2015.
+Mala Rafik was appointed to the board in 2015 and became Chair in 2020.
 She is a partner at Rosenfeld Rafik & Sullivan, representing clients denied access to health care as well as individuals seeking short-and long-term disability, life and long-term care benefits from private insurance carriers.
 She is a member of the boards of directors of Prisoners’ Legal Services and Health Law Advocates.

 Timothy M. Linnehan – Treasurer

 Timothy M. Linnehan of the Administrative Office of the Trial Court was appointed to the MLAC Board in 2005 by the Chief Justice for Administration and Management.
 Tim serves as the Acting Director of Support Services for the Administrative Office of the Trial Court.

 Marijane Benner Browne was appointed to the MLAC Board in 2011.
 In her role as director of lateral partner recruiting at Ropes & Gray LLP, she is in charge of strategic growth and expansion through the addition of senior lawyers.
 She serves on the Public Service Committee of the Boston Bar Association and the Executive Committee of the Boston Lawyers Group.